jamespmernin/React-UseEffect/README.md

 ### The Life Cycle Methods (10 min / 0:20)

 When we create a React component we have a few events that happen over the course of its lifecycle.
-First -- it mounts, or it renders onto the page.
+First -- it **mounts**, or it **renders** onto the page.
 Then, `state` and `props` can update.
 Finally, the component unmounts from the dom.

 Here is a good diagram of the [Lifecycle Methods](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).